jobrouter/typo3-data/Documentation/Developer/Index.rst

 ===========================

 The :php:`\JobRouter\AddOn\Typo3Data\Domain\Repository\JobRouter\JobDataRepository`
-provides methods to access the JobData REST API in TYPO3, e.g. in a command or a controller.
+provides methods to access the JobData REST API in TYPO3, for example, in a command or a controller.

 The following methods are available: